Ayurveda Through Practice with Konstantinos Charantiniotis

 You will learn to integrate Ayurveda into a yoga session, and give students a deeper understanding of their body type as well as how the basic concepts of Ayurveda and the 5 elements of nature relate to everyday life.
 In addition you will learn the necessary tools to offer private sessions and help your students to develop a personal yoga practice suited to their unique condition physically and mentally.

 In summary this is what you will gain from this Training:

 -Customise public yoga sessions for balancing the 3 Doshas

 -Structure sequences and flows, according to the 5 elements and the seasons

 -How to use pranayama and meditation to address imbalances in the Dosas

--Principals of Ayurvedic diet
+-Principals of Ayurvedic diet on a basic level

 -Deepen your knowledge and take care of your self with Ayurvedic lifestyle tools